 Solve Logic Puzzles 🧩

-Even if you’re not taking math classes over the summer, you can still keep your brain in shape by solving logic puzzles.
+Even without taking math classes over the summer, you can still keep your brain in shape by solving logic puzzles.

 These challenging equations can help you boost brain activity, encourage systematic thinking, build confidence, and reduce boredom.